fgelsomini/ruby-oop-examples/README.md

 Guitars need to have an additional attribute that describes what type of wood they are composed of: wood type

-Drum sets need to have an additional attribute that describes how many pieces the set comes with: pieces
+Drum sets also need to have an additional attribute that describes how many pieces the set comes with: pieces

 Create some Ruby classes that will allow you to create different types of instruments, and set the attributes for each after the instruments are created like so: